timbertson/shellshape/README.md

 To compile stuff (if you change things), run `make` or `tools/gup`.

-If you don't want to (or can't) use 0install, you can instead install the development version locally (using a symlink in ~/.local/share/gnome-shell/extensions):
+If you don't want to (or can't) use 0install, you can instead install the development version locally (using a symlink in ~/.local/share/gnome-shell/extensions).
+This will set one up for you:

     make dev-install

-If you're shy about that and want to see what it does, take a peek in `dev-install.gup`.

 ## running on arch linux